nhoyle-unsw/learn-encryption-with-python/docs/rsa.md

 ====== End
 ```

+OK, so [here is the output I got](https://github.com/nhoyle-unsw/learn-encryption-with-python/blob/main/plaintext_long_length.txt_output.txt), but you have to try it yourself ;)

+## Fin

 That concludes the practical demonstration of RSA being used in a near-real-world example.

 **_Remember: Never roll your own crypto_**